keelan-krinsky/University-Notes.-/Notes/MCBG 2036/test.md

 produces daughter cells inside the mother, which then pop out through a slit.

 ##### Addaptions
-The key limitation to size is SA:V, as movement of nutrients and gasses are by diffusion.
+The key limitation to size is SA:V, as moviment of nutreints and gasses are by diffusion.
 This problem is overcome in part by massive invaginations of the surface membrane.
 (Additional problem of transporting proteins to membrane as membrane already covered in proteins.).

-It was thought that a particular bacterium would have one copy of a bacterium, however in Epulopiscium fishelsoni chromosome number increases with size, also as transcription and translation are linked, if the gene is everywhere in the cell, then a protein can be produced anywhere in the cell and the need for sophisticated transport systems in removed.
-The number of copies of important genes can be in the hundred thousands, for example ribosomal RNA genes.
+It was thought that a partiular bacterium would have one copy of a bacterium, however in Epulopiscium fishelsoni cromosome nuber increases with size, also as transcription and translation are linked, if the gene is everywhere in the cell, then a protein can be produced anywhere in the cell and the need for sophisticated transport systems in removed.
+The number of copies of important genes can be in the hundered thousands, for example ribosomal RNA genes.

 ##### Thiomargarita namibiensis
 very large volume.

 ###### Addaptations
-cytoplasm is filled with vacuoles so minimal depth of cytoplasm from any point.
-Epulopiscium fishelsoni requires nutrient dense environment so lives in fish and floats around to find nutrient dense areas.
+cytoplasm is filled with vacules so minimal depth of cytoplasm from any point.
+Epulopiscium fishelsoni requires nutrient dense envoronment so lives in fish and floats around to find nutrinet dense areas.

-The other advantage of size is that it hep avoid (protozoan) predation.
+The other advatage of size is that it hep avoid (protozoan) predation.

 ## Structure and function

-NOTE: Not all structures are found in all bacteria.
-Some structures are specific to specific bacteria some are specific to the bacterium's environment, ie parasitic only produce a capsule when they encounter a host immune response.
+NOTE: Not all strucures are found in all bacteria.
+Some structures are specific to specific bacteria some are specific to the bacteriums environment, ie parasitic only produce a capsule when they encouter a host immune responce.

 (Copy image of bacteria)

-NOTE: cytoplasm is actually packed/ very full of constituents.
+NOTE: cytoplasm is actually packed/ very full of consitituents.

 ### Plasma membrane.
-they are the main contact point between the cell and its surroundings. functions splits internal and external environment in its capacity as a boundary layer, and allows the exchange of matter and information between the internal and external environment.
+they are the main contanct point between the cell and its surroundings. functions splits internal and external environment in its capacity as a boundary layer, and allows the exchange of matter and information between the internal and external environment.

-NOTE: bacteria are very plastic in their response to the environment improving energy efficiency
+NOTE: bacteria are very plastic in their responce to the environment inproving energy effeciency

 #### Fliud mozaic model
-Phospholipids+ integral and poriferal proteins
+Phospholipids+ intergral and poriferal properties.

-#### Membrane associated lipids
+##### Membrane associated lipids
-Amphiphatic, (hydrophilic and hydrophobic groups associated with them), most of these lipids are phospholipids, they spontaneously arrange with phosphate head by water to form low energy micelles or bilayers.
+Amphiphatic, (hydrophilic and hydrophobic groups associated with them), most of these lipids are phospholipids, they spontaeously arrange with phosphate head by water to form low energy micelles or bilayers.

 Phospholipids are diverse and complex groups.
 Phosphatidylethanolamine (75\%) phosphatidylglycerol (20\%) cardiolipin (diphosphatidylglycerol, 1-5\%)

-Important as they confer strength, and spread out overall negative charge of the plasma membrane and cardiolin can play a role are a chaperon, helps lactase permease fold correctly in the membrane.
+Important as they confer strength, and spread out overall negative charge of the plasma membrane and cardiolin can play a role are a shaperone, helps lactase permease flod correctly in the membrane.

-For a particular species of phospholipid the fluidity is adjusted by saturation/desaturation of tails, to fit the requirements of the external environment.
+For a particular species of phospholipid the fluidity is adjuseted by saturation/desaturation of tails, to fit the requirements of the external environment.

-Lipids can also flip between leaflets of the membrane, there are proteins flipases (out to in), flopases (in to out) require ATP, and scamblases (exchange) do not require ATP.
+Lipids can also flip between leaflets of the membrane, there are porteins flipases (out to in), flopases (in to out) require ATP, and scamblases (exchange) do not require ATP.
 Related to adaptions to environmental changes such as  temperature (with season).

-NOTE:membrane is packed with proteins, especially in bacteria which require membrane proteins for energy production, this applies especially of bacteria with less efficient respiration processes.
+NOTE:membrane is packed with proteins, espcially in bacteria which require membrane porteins for energy production, this applies especially ot bacteria with less effecient respiration processes.

-#### Glycolipids
+##### Glycolipids
-heterogeneous
+Glyco lipds are defined as lipids with a carbohydrate attach, but very hetrogenous grouping.

-##### Functions
+###### Functions

  #.
-Help to stabilize the plasma membrane (protective function)
+Help to stabalise the plasma membrane (protective function)
  #.
 Important in cell-cell interactions
     #.
-Adhesion. (contact inhibition, muscles, desosomes etc)
+Adhession. (contanct inhebition, muslces, desosomes etc)
-    #. identification (the flip side is that is can be recognized by the host immune system).
+    #. identification (the flip side is that is can be recognised by the host immue system).
     #. assist in signal transduction.

 #### Transport systems
-A transport system is required to move across the plasma membrane, could be for toxins such as bacteriosin which attach other bacteria in the environment, They can also trap food outside the PM to prevent its loss.
+A transport system is required to mmove across the plasma membrane, could be for toxins such as bacteriosin which attach other bacteria in the environment, They can also trap food outside the PM to prevent its loss.
 Furthermore important metabolic functions such as photosynthesis and respiration involve the plasma membrane.
-Motility is also associated with plasma membrane associated structures, and the synthesis of many important chemicals.
+Motility is also assoicated with plasma membrane associated structures, and the systhesis of many important chemicals.

-NOTE: bacteria can distinguish which host they are infecting and can adapt accordingly.
+NOTE: bacteria can distinguish which host they are infecting and can addapt accordingly.

+###### Consitituents
+polar head + nonpolar tail.

-#### Integral membran proteins.
+##### Integral membran proteins.

 make up about 60-70\% of membrane proteins.
-These proteins can move around the membrane freely by diffusion.

 ###### Ease of removal.

-tend to be relatively difficult to remove in aqueous environments (as low solubility).
+tend to be relively difficult to remove in aquos environments (as low solubility).
-Such proteins are usually embedded deeply, some may span the entire membrane.
+Such proteins are ususally embedded deeply, some may span the entire membrane.
 To span the membrane they must be amphiphathic (otherwise would flip into the membrane).
+By diffusion proteins can move within the plasmam membrane,

 ##### Periferal proteins.
 20-30\%

 ###### Ease of removal
-relatively easier to remove, as they are on the outside, and more soluble in aqueous environments.
+relatively easieir to remove, as they are on the outside, and more soluble in aqeous environments.

 (Copy image of the plasma membrane. )